Torrey E. Wales: Early life

-Torrey E. Wales was born in Westford, Vermont on June 20, 1820, a son of Danforth and Lovisa (Sibley) Wales.
-Danforth Wales was a successful clothier whose business interests later included a gristmill and a sawmill, and he represented Westford for several terms in the Vermont House of Representatives.
+Torrey E. Wales was born in Westford, Vermont on June 20, 1820, to Danforth Wales and Louisa Sibley.
+Danforth was a successful clothier whose business interests later included a gristmill and a sawmill, and he represented Westford for several terms in the Vermont House of Representatives.
+Louisa died in 1822 and Danforth married Alice Cushman.

-Wales was educated in the schools of Westford and nearby towns, then began attendance at the University of Vermont, from which he graduated in 1841.
-He then studied law, first with Archibald Hyde, and later Asahel Peck.
-He attained admission to the bar in 1845, and began to practice in Burlington.
+Wales was educated in the schools of Westford and nearby towns.
+He attended the University of Vermont, where he was a member of the board of trustees later in life, from 1837 to 1841, and studied law under with Archibald Hyde and later Asahel Peck.
+He admitted to the bar in 1845, and practiced in Burlington, Vermont.